 Code can be found here

-The module can be incorporated in your Bicep template in the same way as the script outlined in ‘Solution 1’.
+The module can be incorporated into your Bicep template in the same way as the script outlined in ‘Solution 1’.

 I hope the solutions above provide you with a workable solution whilst a native ARM/Bicep solution isn’t around.